 There are different recipes for smen.
 Some like to cook it gently like ghee, then salt it and put it away for a month in a cool, dark place.
 In Yemen, the butter is gently cooked that way, spiced with fenugreek while still liquid, and called samanah.

-Not being fond of fenugreek, I prefer the Moroccan version presented in the video below, where the butter isn’t cooked but kneaded together with cooled oregano tea and then set aside to mature.
+Not being fond of fenugreek, I prefer the Moroccan version where the butter isn’t cooked but kneaded together with cooled oregano tea and then set aside to mature.

 I admit I’ve never eaten smen taken out of a buried crock, but do enjoy it fresh, in cooking and just lightly spread on warm bread.